Roger la Honte (novel)

 Roger la Honte is an 1886 novel by the French writer Jules Mary.
 Its melodramatic plot takes place around the time of the Franco-Prussian War.
 It is his best known work.
 In 1887-1889 he published a sequel The Revenge of Roger la Honte which was released in two parts.

 Robert Williams Buchanan produced a play derived from the work in 1888, retitled "Jean the Disgraced" and premiered at the Elephant and Castle Theater.

 Adaptations

-The novel has been turned into films on five separate occasions.
+The novel has been turned into films on five occasions.